Adaptive Approximate Policy Iteration: PROOF SKETCH

 where $\lesssim$ hides universal constant factors. \end{lemma} The detailed proof of Lemma \ref{thm:R_2T} is deferred to Appendix~\ref{proof:thm:R_2T} in the supplementary material.
-Finally, we optimize $\tau$ to be $(\tilde{C}\mu_{\min}^*/\tmix^3)^{2/3}T^{2/3}$ and reach our conclusion.
+Finally, we optimize $\tau$ to be $(\tilde{C}/\rho\tmix^3)^{2/3}T^{2/3}$ and reach our conclusion.

 \begin{remark} Within the upper bound \eqref{eqn:online_regret1}, $\tilde{C}^2\log (1/\delta)/\tau + \varepsilon_0^2$ stands for the approximation error and estimation error per round.
 When value functions can be computed exactly (known MDP) and for phase length $\tau=1$, the online learning reduction regret for AAPI scales logarithmically in the number of phases $K$, while {\textsc POLITEX} \citep{lazic2019politex} scales as $\sqrt{K}$.
-This is the main reason why we are able to improve the regret from $\cO(T^{3/4})$ to $\cO(T^{2/3})$ in the end. \end{remark}
+This is the main reason that we can improve the regret from $\tilde{O}(T^{3/4})$ to $\tilde{O}(T^{2/3})$. \end{remark}

-\section{Experiments}
+\section{EXPERIMENTS}

-\textbf{Setup.} In this section, we empirically evaluate the benefits of using adaptive learning rates $\eta_k(x)$ and side information $M_{k+1}(x, a)$.
-In particular, we compare (1) \algname with $M_{k+1}(x,a) = \hat{Q}_{\pi_k}(x,a)$ and $\eta_k(x)$ as in Eq.~\eqref{eqn:ada_learning}; (2) k-\algname, similar to \algname, but approximating the adaptive learning rate by $\eta_k=\eta\sqrt{k}$ for the purpose of computational efficiency, (3) Politex, with $M_{k+1} =0$ and $\eta_k = \eta / \sqrt{K}$.
-We also evaluate RLSVI (\cite{osband16} Algorithms 1 and 2 with $\sigma^2=1$ and tuned $\lambda$), where policies are greedy w.r.t. a randomized estimate of $Q_{*}$.
-For RLSVI in episodic environments with fixed known horizon $H$ (DeepSea), we estimate separate parameters for each $h \in [H]$ and update after each episode, otherwise we share parameters and update every $\sqrt{T}$ steps.
+In this section we provide an empirical evaluation of \algname on several environments.
+We compare \algname to POLITEX, which corresponds to updating policies using a mirror descent rule rather than AO-FTRL.
+We also evaluate RLSVI (\citep{osband16}, Algorithms 1 and 2 with $\sigma^2=1$ and tuned $\lambda$), where policies are greedy w.r.t. a randomized estimate of $Q_{*}$.
+Overall, we find that AAPI performs well in discrete-state environments such as DeepSea \citep{osband2017deep}, whereas the adaptive per-state learning rate is less helpful in environments such as CartPole \citep{barto1983neuronlike} with continuous states and smooth dynamics.